wmorgan/dcos-docs/1.8/administration/virtual-networks/ip-per-container.md

 # Deleting Overlay Networks

-To delete your overlay network, uninstall DC/OS, then delete the overlay replicated log on the master nodes and the iptable rules on the agent nodes that aer associated with the overlay networks.
+To delete your overlay network, uninstall DC/OS, then delete the overlay replicated log on the master nodes and the iptable rules on the agent nodes that are associated with the overlay networks.

 ## The Replicated Log